timkendall/tql/README.md

 **tql** is a TypeScript GraphQL query builder.

-- **Codegen once** - regenerate your GraphQL API client only when your schema changes.
-- **Fully type-safe** - take advantage of the full power of TypeScript's advanced type-system.
+- 🔒 **Fully Type-safe** - Operation results and variables are fully type-safe thanks to TypeScript's advanced type-system.
-- **Backendless** - integrate with any existing GraphQL client.
+- 🔌 **Backendless**: - Integrate with any GraphQL client to execute queries.
+- 🔮 **Automatic Variables**: - Variable definitions are automatically derived based on usage.
+- 📝 **Inline Documentation**: JSDoc comments provide descriptions and deprecation warnings for fields directly in your editor.

 ## [Try it Out](https://codesandbox.io/s/tql-starwars-wlfg9?file=/src/index.ts&runonclick=1)